razvanandrei1974/Proiect-Jira-Testare-Manuala/README.md

 - T103 Passwords do not Match

 ### Withdraw
--T 104 Account No must not be blank
+-T104 Account No must not be blank
-*T 105 Special character are not allowed
+*T105 Special character are not allowed
-+T 106 Characters are not allowed
++T106 Characters are not allowed
--T 107 Amount Field must not be blank
+-T107 Amount Field must not be blank
-*T 108 Characters are not allowed
+*T108 Characters are not allowed
-+T 109 Special characters are not allowed
++T109 Special characters are not allowed
--T 110 Description cannot be blank
+-T110 Description cannot be blank

 # 3.3 Functional validations